whyredfire/pixelos-blog/docs/ForUsers/faq.md

 ## Why we use cat pics everywhere?
 [Seriously...](https://t.me/pixeloschat/134098)
 Because they are cute and adorable.

-## Is PixelOS for gaming?
-No, we aim for a great every day experience with no real focus on gaming..

 ## Will we add x feature?
 We don't accept feature requests.